 Why I love this recipe

-To get comfortable with baking, I am starting with small, easy cake recipes.
-With each bake, I am starting to gain confidence in my dessert making.
+To get comfortable baking, I am starting with small, easy cake recipes.
+With each bake, I am starting to gain confidence in my dessert-making.

-Prior to this vegan mug cake, I had made an olive oil pumpkin cake which was beyond delicious!
-After that, I have experimented with a few cakes and one of them turned out really, really delicious.
+Before this vegan mug cake, I had made an olive oil pumpkin cake, which was beyond delicious!
+After that, I experimented with a few cakes, and one of them turned out delicious.
 It will be posted someday soon.
 Major procrastination on that recipe!

 But the best part is that this cake tastes delicious!